natenka/pyneng-book-en/docs/source/exercises/05_exercises.rst

 That is, it is possible to solve this task without using *if* condition and *for/while* loops.

 Hint:
 Leading to this task was task 5.1.
-To make this task easier, you can look at task 5.1 and figure out how it was possible to extract different information depending on user’s input.
+To make this task easier, you can look at task 5.1 and figure out how it was possible to extract different information depending on user's input.

 The following are examples of how to execute a script to make task easier to understand.